Chiark-Collective/Pointcept/report/main.typ

   *Abstract* \
   In this study, a low-rank adaptation (LoRA) was applied to a Point Transformer v3 model with Point Prompt Tuning (PPT), pre-trained on ScanNet, S3DIS, and Structured3D datasets, to explore the feasibility of using Heritage Building Information Modeling (HBIM) site data for semantic segmentation on point clouds acquired through real LiDAR.
   Models were trained with an intra-site fold allocation strategy, achieving 83-86% overall accuracy and 62-63% mIoU within the same site.
-  Limitations in generalization were observed in both application to HBIM sites the models had not seen, and application to a point cloud of a heritage site acquired through real LiDAR;  these likely arise due to poor colour information in the existing models, and extremely limited input data to the models, both of which should be tractable issues in future work.
+  Limitations in generalization were observed in both application to HBIM sites the models had not seen, and application to a point cloud of a heritage site acquired through real LiDAR.
+We identifiy the likely causes as poor colour information in the supplied site models, insufficient diversity and volume of input data to the models, and semantic label noise in the "other" category.
+We suggest strategies for addressing these issues in future work.
 ]
 #v(15pt)